hofstadter-io/hof-docs/content/first-example/data-layer/database.md

 ---
-title: "Using a Database"
+title: Database
-brief: "and updating the code"
-description: "Switching the type storage to a database"
+brief: upgrading the storage

-weight: 60
+weight: 100
 ---

 Our initial data store was a Go map and overly simplistic.